skycoin/User-Manuals/Personalizing your Skywallet.md

 After completing the display of the words in the Seed, the screen displays ***all the words in the Seed again***, so that you can verify your entries.

 **Note - After completing the Backup process, you cannot repeat the same.
-Hence it is important to note the Seed down during this process.
+Hence it is essential to note the Seed down during this process.
 Once you have completed the backup process, the "Create a backup" button will be replaced by "Confirm Seed" button.**

 Also to ensure optimal security of your funds, please make sure to go through this section of the user manual - (Optimize account security)[https://github.com/skycoin/hardware-wallet/wiki/Optimize-account-security]